 More isn't necessarily better, said Dr. David Fisher, director of the melanoma program at Massachusetts General Hospital.
 "The point is that a 30 means you would need 30 times the dose of UV to get a burn relative to having no sunscreen on," explained Fisher.
 "So with SPF 30 sunscreen you're getting good protection, but going from 30 to 50 is a very small increment better."

 3) The US lags when it comes to sunscreen quality

 Regulators and industry are working to improve sun-protection metrics and formulations.
-But the FDA has gotten a flack for lagging its Canadian and European counterparts in getting newer, broad-spectrum products on to the market.
+But the FDA has gotten a flak for lagging its Canadian and European counterparts in getting newer, broad-spectrum products on to the market.
 In the US, sunscreens are treated like over-the-counter medicines and the regulatory process takes a lot longer than in Europe, for example, where they considered cosmetics.
-To speed up the process, there's actually a new bill called the Sunscreen Innovation Act, which could be passed as early as this summer.
+(To speed up the FDA process, there's the Sunscreen Innovation Act, which passed last year.)

 4) Sunscreen doesn't necessarily prevent all skin cancers

 First, we need to understand the difference between types of skin cancer that we're trying to prevent with sunscreen.
 Most are basal cell and squamous cell carcinomas.
 These can be nasty and disfiguring—but they are less likely to spread to other parts of the body and kill you than melanoma.

 Melanoma, on the other hand, is an aggressive form of cancer that can wind through the body.
 It's also deadly.
 In fact, melanoma is the leading cause of skin-cancer death in the US.
 Every year, about 9,000 Americans die from melanoma, and rates have increased more than 200 percent between 1973 and 2011.
 Sun damage is the most important environmental factor related to melanoma.